DoTheEvo/ansible-arch/README.md

 * noatime is set in fstab to avoid unnecessary writes of relatime
 * increase allowed failed logins to 10 before lock out
 * some services are installed and enabled
-    * ssh - to access remotely
+    * ssh - for remote access
-    * plocate - locate search
+    * plocate - file search locate
     * cronie - cron time scheduler
     * fstrim - for weekly ssd trim
     * paccache - for weekly clearing of pacman cache
-    * reflector - for weekly update of mirrorlist
+    * reflector - for weekly update of mirrorlist (change country codes)
 * install micro text editor, copy configs, set it default in `.bashrc`
 * install neofetch
 * check if in virtual machine and if vmware, hyperv, or virtualbox then